compiled by Christopher Flaherty from various sources

 2.8 What's this "Red Fusion" drink I've heard about?

-According to a press release from Dr Pepper/Seven Up, Inc., "Red Fusion [is] the first new flavor addition to the Dr Pepper line-up in its 117-year history.
+According to a 2002 press release from Dr Pepper/Seven Up, Inc., "Red Fusion [is] the first new flavor addition to the Dr Pepper line-up in its 117-year history.
 Sporting an alluring red color and use of a variety of fruit flavors, including the basic flavor profile of Dr Pepper."
-According to me, it tastes like Dr Pepper mixed with cherry syrup, whose color is enhanced by a good dose of Red #40.
-As part of a sudden surge of "alternate" major-brand soft drinks unleashed in 2002, Red Fusion is worth a try if you're in the mood for a soda that's especially sweet, not as sickening as Pepsi Blue (which looks a little too much to me like Windex), and not as mellow as Vanilla Coke.
-But, as far as occupying a permanent place in my fridge, the jury is still out.
+According to me, it tasted like Dr Pepper mixed with cherry syrup, whose color was enhanced by a good dose of Red #40.
+As part of a sudden surge of "alternate" major-brand soft drinks unleashed that same year, Red Fusion was not especially sweet, nor as sickening as Pepsi Blue (which looked a little too much to me like Windex), and not as mellow as Vanilla Coke.
+But, as far as occupying a permanent place in my fridge?
+That didn't happen.
+I guess I wasn't the only one who felt that way, since Red Fusion was quietly discontinued in 2004 (and so was Pepsi Blue).

 Section 3: Ads, Merchandise, Museums, and Literature